Updated as of January 2020.

 Whether it’s to advocate for Medicaid expansion, promote special tax breaks for solar energy, or justify subsidies for Hollywood film producers, you can find an economic impact study that touts the benefits of the proposal for the state or local economy.

 The formula is simple.
-A special-interest group that stands to benefit from the project funds an economic impact study that purports to provide hard numbers on the number of jobs, the increase in wages, and the additional output that will be generated by the project or subsidy, and it will do this on an industry-by-industry basis.
-It makes grandiose claims about how much overall economic growth will be enhanced for the state or region generally.
-Once the report is completed, the special-interest group that paid for the study will tout these results in press releases that will be picked up by the largely uncritical media establishment, ensuring that the political decision-makers and others who determine the fate of the project receive political cover.
+A special-interest group that stands to benefit from the proposal funds an economic impact study that purports to provide sound projections of the number of jobs to be created, the increase in wages, and the additional output that will be generated by the project or subsidy.
+Often it will do this on an industry-by-industry basis.
+It is not unusual for these studies to make absurdly grandiose claims, often “calculating” that the proposal will return as much as $10 or $20 to the economy for every dollar spent.

 - Any economic impact study that does not attempt to assess opportunity costs cannot legitimately be called economic analysis.
-None of the studies using the commercial models mentioned above even attempts to make these assessments.
+None of the studies using the commercial models mentioned above even attempt to make these assessments.

 - These studies claim to be measuring impacts on variables like job creation and gross domestic product.
 Because they ignore opportunity costs, they, in fact, are not.

 - Because alternative resource uses are not considered in these studies, the economic impact of any project being evaluated by these studies will automatically be positive.
 A negative result — a result that shows a negative economic impact — is ruled out by the study’s assumptions.

 - The impact numbers typically generated by these studies should not be viewed as social benefits but as a measurement of the extent to which the project being considered is drawing resources away from other uses.